 Following this there was a presentation from some of last years winners called Nest egg.
 They are trying to realign incentives so that people saving for later, now.
 Pensions with a twist.
 The general idea being that pensions are investment pools used to generate return and as a public investment vehicle they should usually be of ethical variety; roads, wind farms and the like.
 As such tokenisation of ‘common’ utilities could bring added benefits in the short term such as discounting toll roads or energy costs.

 At the end of the event I asked JP how I could help, to which he responded by suggesting the community.
-I responded to this by saying I’d already spammed their forums the night before but not to worry because I’d work on figuring out the next towards autonomous forests… probably talking to my peers at Giveth.
+I’d already spammed their forums the night before so I said I’d figure something out i.e. I’d to my peers at Giveth.
 At some point after that I was asked to say hello to a camera before we all departed to meet up again in the pub.

 Closing that loop I followed the “bun protocol” and brought up the hack in one of Giveths communication meetings.
 This is where the boulder started rolling.
 Given aligned interest in “the commons” we decided to form a team… we just needed coders.
 To remedy this I went to the deep dives with a peer and we started searching and while at the Inclusive Banking deep dive I met a few aligned developers.
 Since we now had an alliance we decided to expanded the narrative and go for a “meta hack” with multiple teams because if we failed we could still huddle back into a single team.